haleypruittcc/osTicket-Post-Installation-Configuration/README.md

 - Make sure you are in Agent panel (check top right to see which panel you are in)
 	- If the top right says "admin" you are in the agent panel
 - Select Users tab to create user
-	- Email Address: Karen@osticket.com
+	- Email Address: Brain @osticket.com
-	- Full Name - Karen Karen
+	- Full Name - Brain.Brain
 	- Select Add User
  - Select user tab again to create another user